pol-valero/openrover-robotic-platform/README.md

 - Central rover module: It has an Arduino Mega development board that is inside the main body of the rover and that manages all moving elements (e.g., motors, servomotors) as well as the rover's sensors and sending/receiving the radio signal

-- Remote control and touchscreen module: It has an ESP32S3 development board that is responsible for the touchscreen, reading the RC channel values and sending/receiving the radio signal
+- Remote control and touchscreen module: It has an ESP32S3 development board that is responsible for the touchscreen, and an Arduino Nano that is responsible for reading the RC channel values, sending/receiving the radio signal and measuring battery levels

 - Camera and webserver module: It has a RaspberryPi Zero 2W development board that is inside the head of the rover and that is able to use a camera, as well as generating a WiFi and hosting a website